OSGeoLabBp/tutorials/english/data_processing/prime.rst

     Elapsed time is 0.051127 seconds.

 Should we run the loop till the maximal value?
 No, if all values are zero in the rest of the **p** vector we can stop looping.
-LEt's implement it into our code.
+Let's implement it into our code.

 *More impoved sive of Erasthotenes* (prime_improved2.m)